Schwank-Lab/epridict/README.md

 This repository is part of our study in Nature Biotechnology ["Machine learning prediction of prime editing efficiency across diverse chromatin contexts"](https://rdcu.be/dLu0f) and the initial [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1).

-Predict prime editing efficiency based on chromatin context of a genomic location in K562 cells.
+Predict prime editing efficiency based on chromatin context of a genomic location in K562 (ATCC CCL-243) cells.
 Repository containing `Python` package for running trained `ePRIDICT` (epigenetic PRIme editing preDICTion) models.
 Models were trained in K562 cells.
 Prediction performance may vary in different cellular contexts.
 Check out our [publication](https://rdcu.be/dLu0f) for further details.